Get Help Today(877) 648-4288

 Effects of Using Meth

-Medically, Meth can treat Attention-Deficit/Hyperactivity Disorder (ADHD) and has even been used for weight-loss.
+Medically, Meth can treat Attention-Deficit/Hyperactivity Disorder (ADHD) (as a prescribed drug) and has even been used for weight-loss.
 As a street drug, Meth can be snorted, smoked, injected, or taken orally.
-Those who want to feel the rush of the drug immediately typically snort or smoke the drug.
+Those who want to feel the rush of the drug immediately typically snort, smoke, or inject the drug.
 Abusing the drug in this way provides a quick burst of intense feelings, lasting only a short couple of minutes.
 Those who choose to abuse the drug by snorting or swallowing it enable a slightly longer sensation of euphoria, but one that takes about 5 times as long to kick in.

-No matter which way the drug is ingested, the rush will not last longer than an hour.
+No matter how the drug is ingested, the rush will not last longer than an hour.
 The intense feelings peak rather quickly even though the drug is still within the bloodstream.
 Short bursts of its effects influence the user to take more in a sporadic pattern.

 Some common street names for Crystal Meth include: